caleb531/automata/joss/paper.md

 To the authors' knowledge, this is the only Python package implementing all of the automata manipulation algorithms stated above.

-`automata` has already been cited in publications [@Erickson23], and has seen use in multiple large undergraduate courses at the University of Illinois Urbana-Champaign (roughly 2000 students since Fall 2021), both as part of an autograder utility for finite-state automata created by students, and as an exploratory tool for use by students directly.
+`automata` has already been cited in publications [@Erickson23], and has seen use in multiple large undergraduate courses in introductory theoretical computer science at the University of Illinois Urbana-Champaign (roughly 2000 students since Fall 2021).
+In this instance, the package is being used both as part of an autograder utility for finite-state automata created by students, and as an exploratory tool for use by students directly.

 # Example usage